GreenVeggi/Thoth/pages/industrial covenants.md

 - Some countries, particularly the Netherlands, are encouraging selected industry sectors to agree voluntary targets — and encourage member companies towards those targets, as an alternative to new regulation.
-The threat of regulation, however, is always in the background.
+The threat of regulation, however, is always in the background. #definition
+	- Elkington, J. (1998).
+Cannibals with forks: The triple bottom line of 21st century business.
+New Society Publishers. #elkingtonCannibalsForksTriple1998